open-cluster-management-io/policy-collection/stable/README.md

 # Policies -- Stable
 Policies in this folder are organized by [NIST Special Publication 800-53](https://nvd.nist.gov/800-53).
-For more information, read [NIST.SP.800-53r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).
+NIST SP 800-53 Rev 4 also includes mapping to the ISO/IEC 27001 controls.
+For more information, read _Appendix H_ in [NIST.SP.800-53r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).

 ## Security control catalog
 View a list of policies that are supported by [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and organized by the security control catalog.